ayalaallon/prepdat/README.md

 # Perform prep
 finalized_data <- prep(
-      dataset = stroopdata  # Name of the dataset in case you already loaded it into R , file_name = NULL  # Name of the file that contains the raw data after merging the individual raw data files , id = "subject"  # Name of the column that contains the variable specifying the case identifier , within_vars = c("block", "target_type")  # Name of column or columns that contain independent within-subject variables
+      dataset = stroopdata  # Name of the merged raw data table in case you already loaded it into R.
+      , file_name = NULL  # Name of the file that contains the raw data after merging the individual raw data files.
+      , id = "subject"  # Name of the column that contains the variable specifying the case identifier.
+      , within_vars = c("block", "target_type")  # Name of column or columns that contain independent within-subject variables.
-      , between_vars = c("order")  # Name of column or columns that contain independent between-subject variables
+      , between_vars = c("order")  # Name of column or columns that contain independent between-subject variables.
-      , dvc = "rt"  # Name of the column that contains the continuous dependent variable (e.g., reaction-time) , dvd = "ac"  # Name of the column that contains the discrete dependent variable (e.g., 0 and 1 for accuracy measures) , keep_trials = NULL
+      , dvc = "rt"  # Name of the column that contains the continuous dependent variable (e.g., reaction-time).
+      , dvd = "ac"  # Name of the column that contains the discrete dependent variable (e.g., 0 and 1 for accuracy measures).
+      , keep_trials = NULL
       , drop_vars = c()
-      , keep_trials_dvc = "raw_data$rt > 100 & raw_data$rt < 3000 & raw_data$ac == 1"  # Keep for dvc only trials that meet these conditions
+      , keep_trials_dvc = "raw_data$rt > 100 & raw_data$rt < 3000 & raw_data$ac == 1"  # Keep for dvc only trials that meet these conditions.
-      , keep_trials_dvd = "raw_data$rt > 100 & raw_data$rt < 3000"  # Keep for dvd only trials that meet these conditions
+      , keep_trials_dvd = "raw_data$rt > 100 & raw_data$rt < 3000"  # Keep for dvd only trials that meet these conditions.
       , id_properties = c()
-      , sd_criterion = c(1, 1.5, 2)  # Criterions to reject all observations above standard deviations specified here and then calculate means
+      , sd_criterion = c(1, 1.5, 2)  # Criterions to reject all observations above standard deviations specified here and then calculate means.
-      , percentiles = c(0.05, 0.25, 0.75, 0.95)  # Percentiles of dvc
+      , percentiles = c(0.05, 0.25, 0.75, 0.95)  # Percentiles of dvc (any percentile is possible).
-      , outlier_removal = 2  # Perform modified recursive procedure with moving criterion
+      , outlier_removal = 2  # Perform modified recursive procedure with moving criterion.
-      , keep_trials_outlier = "raw_data$ac == 1"  # Keep for outlier removal procedure only trials that meet this condition
+      , keep_trials_outlier = "raw_data$ac == 1"  # Keep for outlier removal procedure only trials that meet this condition.
       , decimal_places = 4
       , notification = TRUE
-      , dm = c()
+      , dm = c()  # See ?prep for more details on this argument.
-      , save_results = TRUE
+      , save_results = TRUE  # Create a txt file containing the finalized table.
-      , results_name = "results.txt"  # Name of the file that contains the finalized table
+      , results_name = "results.txt"  # Name of the file that contains the finalized table.
-      , save_summary = TRUE
+      , save_summary = TRUE  # Save a summary txt file with the important parameters of prep().
    )

-# Look at finalized_data
+# Look at finalized_data:
+# The hierarchical order for within_vars was first "block" (which has two levels- "1" and "2", and then "target_type"
+# (which also has two levels- "1" and "2").
+This means that for each of the dependent measures we will get four columns.
+For # example mdvc1 is the mean for "block" 1 and "target_type" 2, mdvc2 is the mean for "block" 2 and "target_type" 1 etc.
 head(finalized_data)
     subject order    mdvc1     mdvc2     mdvc3     mdvc4    sdvc1    sdvc2    sdvc3
 5013    5013     2 863.1736 1038.4444 1081.0000 1103.1189 328.2833 214.1703 417.1448
 5020    5020     1 706.8741  781.1429  636.8056  712.9437 410.1729 361.9275 304.8082
 5021    5021     2 655.0280  742.0294  558.8611  652.5714 161.7873 170.3273 120.8668